NahidaNahida/mstcs/INSTALL.md

 conda install --file requirements.txt
 ```

-If some packages are not available from current channels,  we can still try Python Package Installer (i.e., `pip install`) repository as a compromised solution through
+If some packages are not available from the current channels, we can still try Python Package Installer as a compromised solution through

 ```bash
 pip install -r requirements.txt